olets/zsh-abbr/README.md

 ### Storage

-User abbreviations live in a plain text file which you can manually edit, shared, etc. Its default location is `${HOME}/.config/zsh/user-abbreviations`.
+User abbreviations live in a plain text file which you can edit directly, share, keep in version control, etc. This file is `source`d when each new session is opened.

+When zsh-abbr updates the user abbreviations storage file, global user abbreviations are moved to the top of the file.

+_It is possible for direct edits to the storage file to be lost_ if you make a change to the user abbreviations in a session that opened before the manual change was made.
+Run `source ~/.zshrc` in all open sessions after directly editing the user abbreviations storage file.

+The user abbreviations storage file's default location is `${HOME}/.config/zsh/user-abbreviations`.
 Customize this by setting the `ZSH_USER_ABBREVIATIONS_PATH` variable in your `.zshrc` before loading zsh-abbr.

 ```shell
 % cat ~/.zshrc